-- See an authorized SKI-DOO dealer for current specific studding availability and applications. - DO NOT EVER use conventional stud because, the track thickness is thinner then our standard tracks and the stud could tear off of track and separate from vehicle posing a potential risk of severe injury or death. - Studs should only be installed in the locations indicated by molded bulges in the track surface. - Never stud a track with a profile of 35 mm (1.375 in) or more. - The number of studs installed must always perfectly match the pattern of molded bulges in the track. - Always consult the traction product manufacturer's installation instructions and recommendations before having your dealer install studs and runners.
-It is very important to follow the torque specifications for the stud holts.
+- You MUST only use the BRP approved stud type on these Ski-Doo snowmobiles.
+DO NOT EVER use conventional stud because, the track thickness is thinner then our standard tracks and the stud could tear off of track and separate from vehicle posing a potential risk of severe injury or death. - Studs should only be installed in the locations indicated by molded bulges in the track surface. - Never stud a track with a profile of 35 mm (1.375 in) or more. - The number of studs installed must always perfectly match the pattern of molded bulges in the track.
+Installing an incorrect number of studs can increase the risk of track tearing or severing, possibly resulting in serious injury or death. - It is very important to follow the torque specifications for the stud bolts.
+Improper installation of studs can increase the risk of track tearing or severing, possibly resulting in serious iniury or death.